camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 ## Web backlog

+1. Replace the shared history worker's newest-request-wins result slot with job states that distinguish pending, completed, and superseded work.
+Concurrent LVGL/browser queries must not leave a client polling a discarded job forever.
+2. Investigate and reduce the cost of rebuilding Cycle summaries from raw minute history.
+Measure storage-lock hold time and sampling impact, then consider cached or incrementally maintained cycle aggregates.
-1. Add explicit raw-file export UI.
+3. Add explicit raw-file export UI.
-2. Expand Setup with additional device metadata when it becomes useful.
+4. Expand Setup with additional device metadata when it becomes useful.
-3. Migrate port-80 OTA/static routes to ESP-IDF HTTPD when preserving the existing updater semantics has dedicated verification coverage.
+5. Migrate port-80 OTA/static routes to ESP-IDF HTTPD when preserving the existing updater semantics has dedicated verification coverage.